Download Lattice.

 - Confirm the install.
 The Lattice icon appears on your launcher.

 The APK is signed with a stable Lattice release key.
-The SHA-256 fingerprint is published with each release at /downloads/lattice-android.apk.sha256; check it before you install if the integrity matters to you.
+The SHA-256 fingerprint is published with each release at /downloads/lattice-android.apk.sha256, so check it before you install if integrity matters to you.

 iPhone (iOS 17 and newer)

-Apple doesn't allow apps to install themselves outside the App Store on stock iOS.
-The honest options are:
+Apple doesn't let apps install themselves outside the App Store on stock iOS, so there are two ways in:

-- TestFlight beta — drop a note in our Matrix room for an invite.
+- TestFlight beta — available now.
+Drop a note in our Matrix room for an invite.

-iOS 26 unlocks the Wi-Fi Aware framework, which Lattice uses for higher-bandwidth phone-to-phone connections in dense crowds. iOS 17–25 falls back to Bluetooth-LE-only and works fine; just slower in festival-density situations.
+iOS 26 unlocks the Wi-Fi Aware framework, which Lattice uses for higher-bandwidth phone-to-phone connections in dense crowds. iOS 17–25 falls back to Bluetooth LE only and works fine, just slower when the crowd's at festival density.

-We'd love to offer a sideload route on iPhone too, but the OS won't allow it for the kind of user we want to reach.
-We won't pretend otherwise.
+A sideload route on iPhone would be nice, but the OS won't allow it for the kind of user we want to reach, and we won't pretend otherwise.

 Donate.

 Lattice is free.
-We don't run ads, we don't sell data, we don't have a paid tier.
-If you want to support development:
+There are no ads, no data sales and no paid tier.
+If you want to support the work:

-- Buy me a coffee — one-off donations only, no subscription.
+- Buy me a coffee — one-off only, no subscription.

 - Bitcoin: